hhtyo/great-east-japan-earthquake-evacuees/README.md

 **Transformation**

-Column totals and calculated changes in evacuee numbers are deleted.
+In the intermediate CSVs, column totals and calculated changes in evacuee numbers are deleted.
 The first column, which has prefecture IDs and names, is split into two columns: [ISO 3166-2:JP](http://en.wikipedia.org/wiki/ISO_3166-2:JP) codes and prefecture names.
 Any notes that were in a table cell are in a new column at the end of the same row.
 Lastly, the data date is appended to the end of the each row.
 Missing or empty values are marked with 'NA'.

 ### Resources